khsgym/HobbyLab/HobbyStudiesLiterature/README.rst

 Making and Makerspaces
 ----------------------------

 Maker movement in education leverages hobbyists' passion and culture for making and crafting to design creative learning environments.
-Its theoretical background is Constructionism developed by Seymour Papert, which features problem-solving through making objects, and iterative design process of debugging and tinkering.
+Its theoretical background is Constructionism by Seymour Papert, which features problem-solving through making objects, and iterative design process of debugging and tinkering.

 `Materials-to-develop with: The making of a makerspace
 <https://doi.org/10.1111/bjet.12702>`_